 - Adding another account to your report, boosting your payment history

 Even if you only make one single payment to a loan servicer each month, there’s a chance you have multiple student loan accounts on your credit reports.
 Each time you received a fresh disbursement of funds during college, a new loan was opened in your name.

 Many students take out a new loan every semester to help cover tuition, fees and other costs.
 It’s not unusual to rack up as many as eight or more student loans while earning a standard undergraduate degree.

-Should you discover that you have multiple student loans filling up your report, a consolidation loan might be worth considering.
+A consolidation loan might be worth considering if you discover that you have multiple student loans filling up your report.

 You might be able to secure a lower interest rate on a student loan consolidation.
 If this happens, you could potentially save a lot.
 The more money you owe in student loans, the more money you stand to save by consolidating to a new loan with a lower interest rate.